 If you stop taking your antibiotics before you complete the course or you skip a dose, the TB infection may become resistant to the antibiotics.

 This is potentially serious because it can be difficult to treat and will require a longer course of treatment with different, and possibly more toxic, therapies.

-If you find it difficult to take your medication every day, your treatment team can work with you to find a solution.
+If you find it difficult to take your medicine every day, your treatment team can work with you to find a solution.

 This may include having regular contact with your treatment team at home, at the treatment clinic, or somewhere else that's more convenient.

-If treatment is completed correctly, you shouldn't need any further checks by a TB specialist afterwards.
+If treatment is completed correctly, you should not need any further checks by a TB specialist afterwards.
 You may be given advice about spotting signs that the illness has returned, although this is rare.

 Extrapulmonary TB – TB that occurs outside the lungs – can be treated using the same combination of antibiotics as those used to treat pulmonary TB.